cdelgehier/oio-docs/doc/source/admin-guide/operations_add_rawx.rst

 - port
 - type: volume, path

-Then, to make your new rawx service available, you have to reload the configuration and start the service:
+Then, to make your new rawx service available, you must reload the configuration and start the service:

 .. code-block:: text

     $ gridinit_cmd reload
     $ gridinit_cmd start OPENIO-rawx-2

-And to restart the conscience agent:
+And restart the conscience agent:

 .. code-block:: text